$6,995 | Completing Grades 9–12

 $6,995

-Fly into Rome, meet your group and leaders, and hop on a quick internal flight to Sardinia.
+Leave the US on day 1 and fly overnight to arrive in Rome early on day 2.
+Meet your group and leaders, and hop on a quick internal flight to Sardinia.
 Set up camp, get settled, and kick off your adventure on the Mediterranean coast.

-Day 2: Snorkel the Coast & Prep for Diving
+Day 3: Snorkel the Coast & Prep for Diving

 Spend the day snorkeling Sardinia’s crystal-clear waters and reviewing dive basics.
 Get fitted for gear, meet your instructors, and learn how the week’s diving works.

-Days 3–4: PADI Certification & Local Exploration
+Days 4–6: PADI Certification & Local Exploration

 Begin your dive training in calm waters near camp.
 New divers work toward their Open Water certification, while experienced divers continue to more advanced levels.
 Afternoons include beach time, short hikes, and visits to nearby markets.